mawiseman/episerver-pheonix/src/Phoenix/Feature/Robots/Readme.md

 #### 2. Creating a dedicated Robots Settings Page

-Add `RobotsSettingsPage` as an AvailableContentTypes under you settings page
+Add `RobotsSettingsPage` to your `AvailableContentTypes` attribute of your settings page

 ```
 Root